GabeScott/standard-works-vault/General Conference/1985 October - Can There Any Good Thing Come Out of Nazareth.md

 If there are any in our own flock who err, let us try to reclaim them by kindness and long-suffering.
 If there are any among us who have a bad spirit, let us show them a better spirit.
 If there are any among us who do not do right, let us do right ourselves and say to them, “Come, follow me.”

 Amen to the priesthood or the authority of any man of God who exercises control, dominion, or compulsion upon a fellow being outside of the Church or upon a fellow member in the Church in any degree of unrighteousness.
-(See D&C 121:37.)
+(See [[D&C 121.37|D&C 121:37]].)

 I pray that our conduct day by day will be such that it will bear examination and scrutiny by our fellowmen, and also by our Heavenly Father.
 I pray that we will be willing to stand by this gospel, this testimony, and this work in life and death, in time and eternity.